Skip to main content

 • Keep eggs in their original carton: The carton protects the eggs and prevents them from absorbing odours from other foods in your refrigerator.

-• Store eggs in the main body of the refrigerator: Ensure that the temperature is consistently below 4°C to prevent the growth of salmonella.8
+• Store eggs in the main body of the refrigerator: Where should eggs be stored in the fridge?
+It is recommended that eggs are stored on an inside shelf in the fridge, such as the middle or lower shelf.
+This helps ensure that the temperature is consistently below 4°C to prevent the growth of Salmonella.8

 • Do not store eggs in the refrigerator door: The temperature here fluctuates more, which is not ideal for preserving the freshness of eggs.9

-• Do not store eggs in places where it could touch other foods and contaminate them.
+• Do not store eggs in places where they could touch other foods and contaminate them.

 Tip